felixwiemuth/LinCal/README.md

 Project status
 --------------
-The current version is 1.1.0 (2017-08-23) and is available on [F-Droid](https://f-droid.org/repository/browse/?fdid=felixwiemuth.lincal).
-Smaller updates and improvements are planned for August and September 2017.
+The current version is 1.3.0 (2017-09-21) and is available on [F-Droid](https://f-droid.org/repository/browse/?fdid=felixwiemuth.lincal) (2017-09-27).
+Further development is planned but there won't happen much before February/March 2018.
+However, translations will be incorporated and other contributions are also possible (see [Contributing](#Contributing)).
 Features
 --------
 - Create calendars easily in a text file